Rule 10.473. Minimum education requirements for trial court executive officers

 (2)Each executive officer should participate in CJER's Presiding Judges Orientation and Court Management Program each time a new presiding judge from his or her court participates in the course and each time the executive officer becomes the executive officer in a different court.

 (c) Hours-based requirement

-(1)Each executive officer must complete 30 hours of continuing education, including at least three hours of ethics education, every three years beginning on the following date:
+(1)Each executive officer must complete 30 hours of continuing education, including at least three hours of ethics education, every three years.

 (A)Any education offered by an approved provider (see rule 10.481(a)) and any other education, including education taken to satisfy a statutory or other education requirement, approved by the presiding judge as meeting the criteria listed in rule 10.481(b).

 (B)Each hour of participation in traditional (live, face-to-face) education; distance education such as broadcasts, videoconferences, and online coursework; self-directed study; and faculty service counts toward the requirement on an hour-for-hour basis.
-Each court executive officer must complete at least half of his or her continuing education hours requirement as a participant in traditional (live, face-to-face) education.
-The court executive officer may complete the balance of his or her education hours requirement through any other means with no limitation on any particular type of education.
+The presiding judge has discretion to determine the number of hours, if any, of traditional (live, face-to-face) education required to meet the continuing education requirement.

 (C)A court executive officer who serves as faculty by teaching legal or judicial education to a legal or judicial audience may apply education hours as faculty service.
 Credit for faculty service counts toward the continuing education requirement in the same manner as all other types of education-on an hour-for-hour basis.

 (Subd (c) amended effective July 1, 2015; previously amended effective January 1, 2008, January 1, 2011, January 1, 2012, and January 1, 2013.)